Lenni128/NetworkScan/README.md

 - Power supply
 - SD card with Raspbian OS

-### How i set my Email account right
+### How I set my Email account right
 1. Go to the website [web.de](https://web.de) and create an account if you do not already have one.
 2. Go to the settings of your account and click on the tab ```E-Mail``` and then on ```POP3 & IMAP```.
 3. Now you have to activate the IMAP access and save the changes.

 ### Installation
-1. Clone this repository and change into this directory
+1. Clone this repository and change into this directory.
 2. Please change the following variables in the ```main.py``` file in the ```scripts``` directory:

     - ```sender_email``` set it to your email address